helgeerbe/ml_heating/README.md

 1.  **Designed for Online Learning:** Unlike traditional batch models (e.g., from scikit-learn) that require periodic retraining on large datasets, `river` models are designed to learn from a continuous stream of data, one sample at a time.
 This is ideal for a system that needs to run and adapt 24/7.
 2.  **Adaptability to Concept Drift:** The "A" in ARF stands for "Adaptive."
 The model has built-in drift detection mechanisms (`PageHinkley` and `ADWIN`).
 This allows it to detect and adapt to "concept drift"—fundamental changes in the data's underlying patterns, such as the transition from winter to summer.
 3.  **Robustness of Ensembles:** As a random forest, it is an ensemble of many decision trees.
 This makes it more robust and less prone to overfitting than a single model.
 4.  **Built-in Uncertainty Measure:** The ensemble nature allows us to easily measure the model's uncertainty.
 By calculating the standard deviation of the predictions from all the individual trees, we get a reliable indicator of the model's "confidence."
-This is the basis for the crucial fallback mechanism.
+This is the basis for the confidence reporting mechanism.

 ### The Prediction Pipeline: A Step-by-Step Filter

 The final target temperature is not a single prediction but the result of a multi-stage filtering and adjustment pipeline.
 This process is designed to ensure safety, stability, and accuracy, with each step refining the output of the previous one.

-1.  **Step 1: Confidence Check & Fallback:** This is the first and most critical gate.
-The model calculates its confidence by measuring the agreement among its internal decision trees.
-If the confidence score is below the `CONFIDENCE_THRESHOLD`, the entire ML pipeline is bypassed, and the system safely uses a pre-calculated `baseline_outlet_temp` from a traditional heating curve.
+1.  **Step 1: Confidence Check & Recording:** The model calculates its confidence by measuring the agreement among its internal decision trees and records it in the ML state sensor.
+Low confidence is noted but does not automatically bypass the ML pipeline; automations can inspect the `confidence` attribute to decide whether to ignore the ML suggestion.

-2.  **Step 2: ML-Powered Search:** If confidence is sufficient, the model searches a wide range of possible outlet temperatures (e.g., 25°C to 45°C).
+2.  **Step 2: ML-Powered Search:** The model searches the configured absolute clamp range (`CLAMP_MIN_ABS` to `CLAMP_MAX_ABS`, step 0.5°C).
 For each candidate, it predicts the resulting indoor temperature and identifies the floating-point temperature that is predicted to get closest to the user's target.
+If two candidates tie, the one closer to the last actual outlet temperature is chosen.

 3.  **Step 3: Smoothing (EMA Filter):** The raw result from the search can be volatile.
 To prevent rapid fluctuations, it is smoothed using an Exponential Moving Average (EMA) that considers previous predictions.
 This ensures the setpoint changes gracefully over time.

-4.  **Step 4: Dynamic Boost & Clamping:** To react more quickly to immediate needs, a "boost" is applied.
-If the room is too cold, the temperature is nudged higher; if it's too warm, it's nudged lower.
-To prevent extreme or unsafe values, this boosted temperature is then clamped within a safe percentage of the original baseline temperature.
+4.  **Step 4: Dynamic Boost & Clamping:** A corrective boost is applied based on the current indoor error; the boosted temperature is then clamped to the absolute bounds defined by `CLAMP_MIN_ABS` and `CLAMP_MAX_ABS` to prevent unsafe values.

 5.  **Step 5: Smart Rounding:** Heat pumps often require whole-number setpoints.
 Instead of a simple mathematical round, the system performs "smart rounding."
 It takes the floating-point value from the previous step (e.g., 35.7°C) and runs a final prediction for both the floor (35°C) and the ceiling (36°C).
 It then chooses the integer that is predicted to result in an indoor temperature closer to the target.